evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 In HAL and REST we currently have an awkward and poor fit for embedding resources.
 The only reason we need this in the first place, is because clients doing many GET requests is expensive.
+Technical limitations of HTTP.

 This causes problems because these resources are not easily cached and simply don't fit well within the HTTP design.
 We need to create layers on top of HTTP